Ithaa: Conception

 In February 2004, M.J.
 Murphy Ltd. was approached by Crown Company in the Maldives to make a unique underwater restaurant.
 The Crown Company, owner of Rangali Island, leases the island to Conrad Maldives Rangali Island (previously known as Hilton Maldives Rangali Island Resort & Spa).
 Initially Crown envisioned the underwater restaurant with straight walls and glass windows.
 Later they came to favor Mike Murphy's (of M.J.
 Murphy Ltd.) R-Cast acrylic tunnel, manufactured by Reynolds Polymer Technology, Inc. in the United States.
 This tunnel was also designed for the Kuala Lumpur National Science Centre, the world's largest aquarium tunnel.

 Work on technical designs and drawings for Ithaa started in March 2004.
 Murphy initially planned to build the structure on the beach of Rangali.
 Once constructed, Ithaa would be winched into the water.
 Technical challenges, limited resources, and quality control problems in building a structure of 175 tonnes in the Maldives were foreseen.
 Hence, a decision was made to build Ithaa in Singapore instead.

 Construction

 In May 2004, Ithaa's construction began in Singapore.
 In October 2004, the construction work was completed including the installation of 5 m wide acrylic arches, air conditioning and electrical ducts.

 On November 1, 2004, Ithaa was lifted onto an ocean-going barge to be transported to the Maldives, which took 16 days to arrive.
 At this point, Ithaa weighed 175 tonnes.

-On November 19, 2004 Ithaa was "sunk" with the help of 85 tonnes of sand ballast loaded into its belly.
+On November 19, 2004, Ithaa was "sunk" with the help of 85 tonnes of sand ballast loaded into its belly.
 It was precisely maneuvered onto four steel piles which had been vibro-hammered 4 to 5 m into the seabed.
 It was then secured to the steel piles with concrete.

-The estimated life span of the restaurant is 20 years.
+The estimated life span of the restaurant is 20 years, concluding in the mid-2020s.